Three of Pentacles

 We all have personal goals that we can take care of ourselves, but the Three of Pentacles speaks of larger things such as production of commercial products or professional advancement within a group.

-The card also has an emphasis on craft; abilities and careers that involve skilled or technical creation.
-This can include artists, designers, builders and content designed to last.
-It can also point to learning the skills needed to further career.
+The card emphasizes craft: abilities and careers involving skilled or technical creation.
+This encompasses artists, designers, builders, and content designed to last.
+It points to learning the skills required to further a career.

 Daedalus

-He is also said to have carved statues so realistic that they appeared real and onlookers would swear they breathed.
+He carved statues so realistic that onlookers swore they breathed.
 Legend had it that some occasionally walked off on their own, although this is probably not because they were so realistic, but because early statues had simplistic legs (that were always straight and held together).
-Tthose attributed to Daedalus had separate and anatomically realistic legs that looked as if the statue would have been able to walk.
+Those attributed to Daedalus had separate and anatomically realistic legs that looked as if the statue was able to walk.

-On the card we see Daedalus in his workshop, putting the finishing touches to a statue – the Horae or Goddesses of the Seasons.
+On the card, Daedalus stands in his workshop, putting the finishing touches to a statue: the Horae, goddesses of the seasons.

-The ancients around the early Mediterranean counted three seasons (spring, summer autumn, but no winter, probably because it was so mild at this latitude), which represented the passage of time and the cycle of life (birth growth and death).
-The three Goddesses of the seasons were Thallo, Auxo and Carpo.
-The Goddess Kheimon was added later after travel further into northern Europe led to the ‘discovery’ of winter.
+The ancients around the early Mediterranean counted three seasons (spring, summer autumn, but no winter, because it was so mild at this latitude), which represented the passage of time and the cycle of life (birth growth and death).
+The three goddesses of the seasons were Thallo, Auxo, and Carpo.
+The goddess Kheimon was added later, after travel into northern Europe led to the 'discovery' of winter.

-Although ancient Greek statues are often shown in their recovered white marble (or bronze) state, they were often painted to look much more realistic.
-They often even had inlaid lifelike eyes that covered the basic carved eye areas that remain.
-We see Daedalus painting one of the Horae, working his magic so that his sculpture looks as if it lives and breathes.
+Although ancient Greek statues appear today in bare white marble or bronze, their creators painted them to look realistic.
+They featured inlaid, lifelike eyes covering the basic carved stone that remains today.
+Daedalus paints one of the Horae, working his magic so the sculpture appears to live and breathe.

-Thus, we see that this project is not the work of one person (irrespective of how brilliant this one person is, and even irrespective of whether or not Athena herself taught our sculptor his skills!).
-It is the effort of many people who bring their skills or resources to an overall team.
+This project is not the work of one person (irrespective of the sculptor's individual brilliance, or whether Athena herself taught him his skills).
+It requires the effort of many people bringing their unique skills and resources to a unified team.

 Description and Symbology

-We see a sculptor in his workshop, creating a statue.
-He is not alone, as a man and woman stand nearby.
-They represent the rest of the sculptor’s team on the project.
-They provide some or all of: detailed plans, funding, and management and specialized skills that the sculptor does not have.
+A sculptor works in his studio, creating a statue.
+A man and a woman stand nearby, representing the rest of his team.
+They provide detailed plans, funding, management, and specialized skills the sculptor lacks.

 Without all three people, the work would not be created.